Choking - infant under 1 year

 - Do NOT try to grasp and pull out the object if the infant is alert (conscious).

 - Do NOT do back blows and chest thrusts if the infant stops breathing for other reasons, such as asthma, infection, swelling, or a blow to the head.
 Do give infant CPR in these cases.

 If an infant is choking:

 - Tell someone to call 911 while you begin first aid.

 - If you are alone, shout for help and begin first aid.

 Always call your doctor after a child has been choking, even if you successfully remove the object from the airway and the infant seems fine.

-- Don't give children under 3 years old balloons or toys with fragile or small parts.
+- Do not give children under 3 years old balloons or toys with small parts that can break off.

-- Keep infants away from buttons, popcorn, coins, grapes, nuts, or similar items.
+- Keep infants away from buttons, popcorn, coins, grapes, nuts, and other small items.